barionleg/ANTs_wiki/Home.md

 To build and install ANTs, see [compiling ANTs on Linux / Mac](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) or [compiling ANTs on Windows](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Windows-10).

-Future releases will include binaries, see the instructions to [install pre-compiled binaries](https://github.com/ANTsX/ANTs/wiki/Installing-ANTs-release-binaries).
+Releases since 2.4.1 include binaries for Mac and Linux, see the instructions to [install pre-compiled binaries](https://github.com/ANTsX/ANTs/wiki/Installing-ANTs-release-binaries).

 ## Using ANTs